-- Abstinence is the only 100% proven effective way not to get an STI.
-But when abstinence ends, awareness should begin.
-Knowledge of protection is not permission
+- Abstinence is the only 100% proven effective way not to get an STI

-- Condoms used consistently and correctly provide the best protection against STIs
+- Condoms used consistently and correctly can protect against STIs

 - Free condoms, dental dams, and lubricant can be obtained at the Health Center